whs/weixiaotien/README.md

 2. Direct API calls with structured output.
 [This is not supported by Pydantic](https://github.com/pydantic/pydantic-ai/issues/582).
    Models using this method has temperature set to 0.
 The LLM runtime will choose to output only tokens that are semantically correct according to the JSON schema.
 When this technique is tested with Ollama models, it seems that they produced better results than Tool Use.
+However, it seems that OpenRouter's support of this feature is unstable.

 The correct relationship graph edges are